-Not only does the investigation and licensure of key casino executives coincide with the casino proposal selection process, as discussed in Chapter 6, but it also occurs on an ongoing basis.
-Throughout the life of a casino enterprise, ownership interests may
+Not only does the investigation and licensure of key casino executives coincide with the casino proposal selection process, as discussed in Chapter 6, but it also occurs on

 JLARC staff and Regulatory Management Counselors (RMC) reviewed casino governance and oversight structures and practices in five peer states: Maryland, Ohio, Michigan, Massachusetts, and Kansas.
 These peer states were selected based on their gaming environment, population size, geographic proximity, and other socio-economic factors (see Appendix B).
 Other states were reviewed for specific topic areas, such as the selection process.